dgryski/go-perfbook/performance.md

    the hardware: disk space, memory usage, etc. Some older papers make different tradeoffs that were reasonable in the 70s or 80s but don't necessarily apply to your use case.
-For example, some streaming algorithms are designed for router hardware, which make it a pain to translate into software.
+For example, some streaming algorithms are designed for router hardware, which can make it a pain to translate into software.

    Make sure the assumptions the algorithm makes about your data hold.